kinluek/logserver/README.md

 ## Setup

-once docker is installed, make sure it is actually running, then just run the make command:
+Once docker is installed, make sure the docker daemon is actually running and also make sure no other applications are listening on the ports specified in the docker-compose.yml, or the run will fail.

+Then just run the make command:

 `make run` (in the root of the logserver project)